openid/sharedsignals/openid-sharedsignals-framework-1_0.md

-If a Receiver adds a subject to a stream defined in {{adding-a-subject-to-a-stream}}, the Transmitter SHOULD send any events relating to the subject which have event_types that the Receiver has subscribed to, as long as the stream is enabled.
+If a Receiver adds a subject to a stream defined in {{adding-a-subject-to-a-stream}}, the Transmitter SHOULD send any events relating to the subject which have event_types that the Receiver has subscribed to, as long as the stream status is enabled.
 In the case of Simple Subjects, two subjects match if they are exactly identical.
 For Complex Subjects, two subjects match if, for all fields in the Complex Subject (i.e. `user`, `group`, `device`, etc.), at least one of the following statements is true: